Story

 Modern Nature

 The Okura logo design is a combination of three gingko leaves.
 The building also includes many other pattern designs styled after the gingko leaf.
 The idea was conceived by Iwajiro Noda, the hotel’s president at the time of its initial opening.
 He was inspired by looking at a gingko tree on the hotel grounds from his office.
 Along with the gingko leaf, another frequently used variation is the hishi (traditional diamond-shape) pattern.
 The hishi pattern dates back to the 6th century and has taken a great variety of shapes.
-Gokaibishi (five overlapping hishi pattern) also forms the Okura family crest.
+Gokaibishi (five overlapping hishi patterns) also forms the Okura family crest.

 Elegant silverware